 In larger organizations, you may have an SEO team who has final say before an article is “ready” and a pool of graphic design talent working on constant blog images and YouTube thumbnails.

-Whatever the setup is for you, 2021 will see the content that is not just the best but the best-optimized succeed.
+Whatever the setup is for you, the future will see the content that is not just the best but the best-optimized succeed.

 So, that stock photo you’re about to use won’t cut it.